Heating, Cooling & Air Treatment

 For a smallish room, you should be looking for fast, consistent heat, not maximum power.
 If you make the mistake of buying a heater that’s far too powerful, you’ll overheat and end up with an uncomfortably large energy bill.

-The column heaters below are affordable and excellent at retaining heat.
+Column heaters are affordable and excellent at retaining heat.
 While they don’t heat up as fast as less-efficient electric fan heaters, they’re great for keeping a room warm for hours.

-The radiant and convector gas heaters below are an excellent option for direct heating.
+Radiant and convector gas heaters are an excellent option for direct heating.
 They’re very simple to operate, feature child locks for safety, and project heat quickly into a smaller area.

 Larger rooms (25-40sqm)